huzhch7/CO2-ethane/README.md

 ## Usage:

- - install CoolProp for Python (www.coolprop.org)
+ - Install CoolProp for Python (www.coolprop.org)
  - Make sure Python has connected with Matlab (www.mathworks.com/help/matlab/ref/pyenv.html)
  - Two examples are given in the examples folder.
  - For the details of the model development, please refer to XXXXXX.